Makktu/StarDrifter-2025/README.md

 Working on appearance of world sprite - trying to eliminate jagged lines etc. Blurring the edges 'works' but looks about as bad.

+## Thu 22 May 2025
+Tried Tween for world environment effect.
+Not worked.